NOC-MSM/LTRANS-for-NEMO/README.md

 # LTRANS-for-NEMO

-LTRANSv2 modified to work with NEMO.
+This is the [LTRANSv2 code](https://northweb.hpl.umces.edu/LTRANS.htm) modified to work with NEMO.

 Vtransform = 5 in the input file LTRANS.data was added to activate it.